- COVID-19 Home

 Antigen tests, sometimes called rapid tests, look for specific proteins on the surface of the virus.

-- Given with a nasal swab.
+- The test sample is collected with a nasal swab.

 Testing for past infection

-What antibody tests cannot tell us
+What antibody tests cannot tell us:

-Learn more at FDA: Coronavirus Disease 2019 Testing Basics.
+Learn more at FDA: COVID-19 Test Basics.